 - When the login screen appears, release the Shift button.

-6. Update or Reinstall MacOS
+6. Update or Reinstall macOS

 Now it’s time to take a hard step to fix the Safari Can’t Connect to iCloud Private Relay.
 Have you checked the macOS Firmware?
 If not, then make sure to update the macOS to the latest software available.
-Another workaround is to reinstall macOS, which helps recovers Mac System from critical issues.
+Another workaround is to reinstall macOS, which helps recover the Mac System from critical issues.
 Unfortunately, no other solution is more prominent than reinstalling the macOS because it wipes out the macOS, and you’ll have to reinstall it.

 To Reinstall MacOS: We’ve prepared a detailed guide on how to reinstall macOS without erasing data, reinstall data without erasing data, as well as repair the macOS.
 You can visit and go through the steps to reinstall the MacOS.

-7. Contact Website or Apple Support
+7. Contact the Website or Apple Support